elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 ###

 Much better.
-Now I know *almost half of the churners* opt for a competitor.
+It is much easier to see that *almost half of the churners* opt for a competitor.
+It’s worth mentioning that the second and third reasons are head to head, “Dissatisfaction” and “Attitude”.

 ``` r
 telecom %>%